Elichadai25/Elichadai_olga/README.md

 💡 Real-life Application: Useful in performance reviews to analyze if an employee’s salary is above or below their peers.
 #

-2️⃣ Ranking Data within a Category
+2️⃣ Ranking Data within a Category:
 Functions used: RANK(), DENSE_RANK()

 Objective: Rank employees by salary within each department.